ThomasLengeling/RoboScope/Circuit/README.md

 - 12 pin connector longer pads
 - pads of motor control longer.
 - Better connection for the power board
+- Diode for protecting the teensy.
+- Switch the VCC_MCU to VCC_M to have the some orientation as the Power Board.

 ### Power Board

 - Possible corner redesign
 - Space for the interface connecting board.
 - Board is on top of the connectors to goes to the interacting board
+- diode for protecting incorrect plug-in
+- GND bridge from GND_IN to GND_M

 ### Box Circuit